How to Train a Shiba Inu

 Socialization

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Shiba Inus have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to allergies and luxating patella.
+Three variables drive daily care for Shiba Inus: their medium size, their heavy shedding level, and their breed-associated risk of allergies and luxating patella.

 Obedience Commands